pelithne/k8s/workshop.md

  Also make sure the Azure Container Registry is updated with a new tag and check the status of the AKS cluster in Azure Cloud Shell.

-To make sure the application is running, you need to find the public IP address of the loadbalancer.
+To make sure the application is running, you need to find the public IP address of the LoadBalancer.
 Use ````kubectl get svc```` in Azure Cloud shell:

 ````
 kubectl get svc